pathwaycom/pathway/README.md

 ### Locally<a id="running-pathway-locally"></a>

-To use Pathway, you only need to import it:
+To use Pathway Live Data Framework, you only need to import it:

 ```python
 import pathway as pw
 ```

-Now, you can easily create your processing pipeline, and let Pathway handle the updates.
+Now, you can easily create your processing pipeline, and let Pathway Live Data Framework handle the updates.
 Once your pipeline is created, you can launch the computation on streaming data with a one-line command:

 ```python
 pw.run()
 ```

-You can then run your Pathway project (say, `main.py`) just like a normal Python script: `$ python main.py`.
+You can then run your Pathway Live Data Framework project (say, `main.py`) just like a normal Python script: `$ python main.py`.
-Pathway comes with a monitoring dashboard that allows you to keep track of the number of messages sent by each connector and the latency of the system.
+Pathway Live Data Framework comes with a monitoring dashboard that allows you to keep track of the number of messages sent by each connector and the latency of the system.
 The dashboard also includes log messages.

 <img src="https://d14l3brkh44201.cloudfront.net/pathway-dashboard.png" width="1326" alt="Pathway dashboard"/>